DaliControl e64 Pro

 Dimensions (L x W x H) 90 / 71 / 58 mm

 The IPAS DaliControl e64 Pro offers convenient switching and dimming functions, control of light colour and emergency lighting as well as operating hours recording and a complex error analysis of the connected devices.
-The device supports DALI standard DT-8 as well as emergency lights according to DT-1 and the connection of DALI motion detectors for presence and brightness detection.
+The device supports DALI standard DT-8 as well as emergency lights according to DT-1 and the connection of DALI motion detectors (DALI Input devices) for presence and brightness detection.
 In addition, the DaliControl e64 Pro offers a convenient web interface to perform quick configuration and control tasks using the web browser.
+The device supports KNX Data Secure.

 The IPAS DALI Gateway DaliControl e64 Pro is a multi-master application controller for controlling electronic ballasts with DALI interface via the KNX installation bus.
 It supports ballasts according to EN 62386-102 ed1 (DALI1), devices according to EN 62386-102 ed2 (DALI2), as well as DALI2 motion sensors and light sensors according to EN 62386-303 and EN 62386-304.